tiagonapoli/LearnIt/README.md

 <br />
 There is also a review feature, in which the user can choose the topics to be reviewed and a number of cards to receive.
 The bot will send random cards of the choosen topics to the user to answer. <br />
 <br />
-Important: The bot is still in development and will be online just during tests sessions.
+Important: The bot is still in development and will be online just during testing sessions.

 # Commands
 /cancel - Cancel any existing process <br />